mlflow/mlflow/example/multistep/README.rst

     mlflow run . -e multistep

-This will download and transform the movielens dataset, train an ALS model, and then train a Keras model -- you can compare the results by using ``mlflow ui``!
+This will download and transform the MovieLens dataset, train an ALS model, and then train a Keras model -- you can compare the results by using ``mlflow ui``!